WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/colons.md

 Don't include a colon in text preceding code, code back-ticks (``` ` ```), or a `<code>` tag unless it is part of the code.
 Refer "Code Samples/Code Blocks" for more information on code formatting.

+## Additional Resources

+For more information about when it's better to use colons than dashes, refer "Dashes".
+For more information on code snippets, refer "Code Blocks".
+More information on "Lists".